-Because waste will not need to be exported for disposal until 2016, it is not practical to secure contractual commitments any of the commercially available facilities at this time.
+Because waste will not need to be exported for disposal until the end of 2021, it is not practical to secure contractual commitments any of the commercially available facilities at this time.
 It is expected that any needed capacity can be secured through bid solicitation and contractual commitment within a year of the anticipated closure of the Rapp Road landfill.